marcnow/Personal-Website/README.md

 https://marcnowakowski.io

 ### Dev-Stack
--HTML, CSS, JavaScript
+- HTML, CSS, JavaScript
--React, TailwindCSS
+- React, TailwindCSS

 ### Hosting
--Domain is registred at NameCheap
+- Domain is registred at NameCheap
--Application is hosted on AWS Amplify
+- Application is hosted on AWS Amplify

 ### Run it locally
 1. Clone this repository